Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

-Then CPS/SiDE (\ref{SiDE-xy_app}) is $p$th moment exponentially stable and hence is also almost surely exponentially stable.
-Moreover, cyber subsystem/the Euler-Maruyama method $ X(t) $ given by (\ref{EMMethod}-\ref{def-X-app}) with stepsize $\Delta t $ shares the $p$th moment exponential stability with physical subsystem/SDE (\ref{SDE_app}) and hence it is also almost surely exponentially stable. \end{theorem}
+then the CPS (\ref{SiDE-xy_app}) is $p$th moment exponentially stable and is also almost surely exponentially stable.
+Moreover, the cyber system (\ref{EMMethod})-(\ref{def-X-app}) shares the $p$th moment exponential stability with its underlying physical system (\ref{SDE_app}) and, hence, it is also almost surely exponentially stable. \end{theorem}